Help other lawn owners decide! Write a review to tell them what you like and dislike about APL Lawn Spraying

 Professionals doing Professional Work

-My resume spans over 30 years – starting with a BS in Agronomy from Va Tech passing through Golf Courses, Resorts, College Teaching to finishing out in lawn spraying.
+My resume spans over 35 years – starting with a BS in Agronomy from Va Tech passing through Golf Courses, Resorts, College Teaching to finishing out in lawn spraying.
 I am required by law to continue my education with over 4 hours of continuing education every year.
 In addition, my suppliers do a wonderful job keeping me updated on the new technology with literature, scientific research, and samples.
 I am a highly trained and skilled professional using highly advanced practices and products on your lawn.
 I am efficient and effective causing no impact on the environment.
-The same can not be said of average Joe doubling up on insecticides and fertilizer to get “better” results.
+The same cannot be said of average DIY Joe doubling up on insecticides and fertilizer to get “better” results.

 Best for Family and Environment: The Professional

-Find this author on the following social sites:
+Find Rick on these social sites: